WTW-CubeSat-Club/WTW-CubeSat-Software/README.md

   the ground station/server side,
   SQL database (both ground station and satellite)

-# LICENSE DISCLAIMER
+# LICENSE INFO

-As stated in [Github's Choose a licensed website](https://choosealicense.com/no-permission/), a license can allow a repository to be open source while still being copyright.
-Please read LICENSE carefully to see what you are allowed to do if you're not a W.T.
+As stated in [Github's Choose a licensed website](https://choosealicense.com/no-permission/), a license can allow a repository to be open source while still being copyrighted.
+Please read LICENSE (this repository utilize the GPL-3.0 license) carefully to see what you are allowed to do if you're not a W.T.
 Woodson HS CubeSat Club team member.

 Copyright © 2023 W.T.
 Woodson HS CubeSat Club | All rights reserved